mochi-co/bluetooth-sonos-controller/README.md

 The purpose of this project is to provide a small, customisable bluetooth listener which can use to interact with your Sonos system (everything from play/pause and volume to playing favourites).

 #### Acknowledgements
 Originally when I bought my Satechi Button, I intended to use it with [SvenSommer's BlueSonosButton](https://github.com/SvenSommer/BlueSonosButton).
 However, there was more customisation I wanted to do, and since I'm better at Go than I am at Python, this project is written in Go.
-Much of the configuration I learned directly from SvenSommer.
+Most of the techniques involved I learned directly from SvenSommer's implementation.

 #### Caveats
 This is a bit of a quick-and-dirty project to meet a goal.
 It's not perfect.
 That said, I've used to every day for a month and it never failed me.
 Pull requests and issues are welcome to tidy and formalise and add new features!